chonuboy/Simple-portfolio-website-/README.md

 # Pages

--Home Page:A brief introduction of me.
+Home Page:A brief introduction of me.
--Contact Page:Ways to get in touch with me.
+Contact Page:Ways to get in touch with me.

 # Technologies Used